datasectj/privacy/privacy.md

 ## Children's Privacy

-Lina AI is not intended for children under 13 years of age.
+Lusie AI is not intended for children under 13 years of age.
 We do not knowingly collect personal information from children under 13.

 ## Changes to This Policy